KIN-Kinesiology

 This course is designed to give students an overview of the duties, responsibilities and problems facing athletic administrators in today's sports-conscious society.

 KIN 636.
-Current Readings in Physical Education.
+Current Readings in Physical Education & Coaching.
 3 Hours.

-This course is designed to assist the student in locating, analyzing, and synthesizing professional literature relative to current trends, issues and research in physical education.
+This course is designed to assist the student in locating, analyzing, and synthesizing professional literature relative to current trends, issues and research in physical education and coaching.

 KIN 637.
 Physiology of Exercise I. 3 Hours.